artNehai/DesignPatterns/README.md

 [Abstract Factory](/src/main/kotlin/creational/abstract_factory)
 -----------------
+Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

 #### Premise
 It's hard to imagine for a car company to produce only the engines.
 We want to extend the production with different kinds of ignition systems, each works with different type of engine.
 By implementing this pattern we don’t have to worry about creating the wrong ignation system which doesn’t match the engine already created.